Skip to content

 Transforming your school’s reading culture

-The Core sessions are run by Ilsham English Hub 12.30 – 3pm run on zoom (you need to attend all the sessions):
+The Core sessions are run by Ilsham English Hub from 12.30 – 3pm (you need to attend all sessions).

 Children’s Rights to Read